 Our Medication Therapy Management (MTM)* program helps you and your doctor manage your medications.

-If you qualify for the program, a pharmacist will review your medications and talk with you about:
+If you qualify for the program, a pharmacist will review your medications.
+They can then talk with you about:

 We automatically enroll members in our MTM programs, if you qualify.
 Participation is voluntary.
 You can opt out of the program at any time.